Azerbaijan–Paraguay relations: Economic cooperation

 It is planned to create a chamber of commerce.

 Tourism

 On March 23, 2019, in Asunción, the two governments signed an agreement "On the mutual cancellation of visa requirements for persons holding a diplomatic, official or service passport".
 Later, President of Azerbaijan Ilham Aliyev signed a law approving this agreement.

 International cooperation

 In the international arena, cooperation is carried out within the framework of various international organizations: the UN, the Non-Aligned Movement, etc.

 Paraguay supports Azerbaijan's position in the United Nations Security Council.

+Diplomatic missions

+Neither country has a resident ambassador.